mjohnson324/MockDoc/docs/README.md

 ### Phase 3: Search/filters (2 days)

-**Objective:** Patients can search for doctors.
-Patients can search for doctors by specialty, location, and gender.
+**Objective:** Patients can search for doctors by specialty, location, and gender.

 ### Phase 4: Book Appointments (2 days)

 **Objective:** Patients can book appointments with doctors.
-Appointments can be created, read, updated and destroyed.
+Appointments can read and updated.
 Appointments belong to the doctor and patient.

 ### Phase 5: Reviews/ratings (1 day)

 **Objective:** After an appointment patients can review doctors.
-Reviews can be created, read, and updated.
+Reviews can be created and read.
 Reviews belong to a patient and a doctor.

 ### Bonus Features (TBD)
 - [ ] Search for doctors by accepted insurance